 You’ve probably heard that Google penalizes attempts to improve search engine rankings by building backlinks.
 And it’s wise to tread carefully in this area.
 Google Search Essentials warn against behavior to “manipulate links to your site,” such as the use of link farms and bulk purchasing of backlinks.

 But while these bad links are a no-go, broken backlink building is considered an industry-standard SEO practice because it directs readers to useful content.
 It satisfies the spirit and intent of Google’s rules, which is to improve the user experience by providing worthwhile information to readers.

 The short answer, then, is: yes, it’s safe to pursue broken backlink building because you’re not buying links.
 The site placing the backlink has evaluated your content and determined it’s valuable to their audience.
 You’ve earned it.

 Your new link improves the user experience and cleans up a technical error on the referring domain while keeping Google’s mission firmly in view.

 Why Does Broken Link Building Work?

 Link building, as a general practice, involves contacting site owners to ask for a backlink.
 You might ask to write a guest blog or have your business added to a resource list.
 You’ll be most effective with these strategies if you approach them with care.
-You’re essentially asking for a favor, and there are likely many other businesses making the same request.
+You’re essentially asking for a favor, and there might be many other businesses making the same request.

-On the other hand, when you point out a broken link and propose content to replace it, you’re providing a tangible benefit to the site owner by identifying a broken link and proposing a solution to fix it.
+Broken backlink building is especially effective because you’re providing a tangible benefit to the site owner by identifying a broken link and proposing a solution to fix it.
 Fixing broken links is a critical part of technical SEO, helping to enhance navigation and enabling search bots to crawl the web more efficiently.
 The impactful content you offer as a solution is a bonus for the webmaster.